A Rolling Rockhound Boondocking Site Review

 We chose to take some cross-country hikes instead, exploring the park from our campsite in all directions.
 We saw several mountain sheep and almost stumbled over a wild tortoise.

 There are a lot of interesting geological features, canyons and 2 small mountain ranges, Kofa and Castle Dome, to explore.

 We also rode our gravel bikes on some of the smaller dirt roads.
 Cycling is a fun way to get further out into the wilderness without a vehicle.
-The roads are in good shape, some a little rougher than others and there is a variety to choose from.
+The roads are in great to decent shape (some a little rougher than others) and there is a variety to choose from.
 We did not yet have an ATV but sure wished we did.
 There were several that came and went daily.
 An ATV would be an excellent way to get even further out into the refuge.

 The refuge allows regulated hunting for quail, bighorn sheep, mule deer, cottontail rabbit, coyote, and fox.
 We were there during the bighorn sheep hunting season, making them very skittish.
 We saw hunters enter the refuge in the morning and depart in the evening but didn’t see or hear them at all otherwise.
 Trapping is also allowed on the refuge.

 Recreational rockhounding is limited to a 1.5 square mile area at Crystal Hill on the northwest border of the refuge.
 Possession of rocks is limited to 10 specimens or 10 pounds (whichever occurs first) in any 12-month period.
 Digging or the use of tools is not permitted.
 Collection of rocks or minerals elsewhere in the refuge is not allowed.

 Before the limitations were put into place, fire agate was collected in the refuge.
 I did not see any fire agate on our hikes, but I did see quite a few small pieces of chalcedony.
 When in areas where recreational rockhounding is not allowed, I take pictures of the interesting rocks and minerals I find rather than stowing them away in my pockets.